rhel-labs/instruqt/firewall-system-role/03-openhttpservice/assignment.md

 The output above shows that port 80 is not open.

-In the `rhelvm` terminal, run `nc -l 80`.
+In the `vm1` terminal, run `nc -l 80`.
 This command runs the utility `netcat` and tells it to listen for incoming traffic on port 80.

 ```bash,run
 nc -l 80